Easy, easy, easy…

 Just look at this to imagine the process:

-How WordPress handles the translation process natively?
+How does WordPress handle the translation process natively?

-1) From the WordPress dashboard.
+1) From the WordPress dashboard

 2) Through assisted translation tools.